allie x is our sweet-sounding candy crush

 "I live in Hollywood.
-It's always sunny, glamorous with a bit of a dark undertone, and still rather surreal to me…" says Toronto-born Allie X of her adopted home.
+It's always sunny, glamorous with a bit of a dark undertone, and still rather surreal to me," says Toronto-born Allie X of her adopted home.
 "I can't stay there for too long, but I love coming back to it."
 Rather than daydreaming of her future life as a pop star, the singer spent her teenage years just trying to get through each passing month.
 But having made it through the trials and tribulations of becoming a real person, she moved to LA to pursue music and soon found herself writing extensively with the likes of Troye Sivan while developing her own material.

 Set to the sound of her sugar sweet pop, Allie illustrates her world with a series of spinning GIFs, an aesthetic that continues into her brilliant music videos.
-Her view of Hollywood seems almost reflected in project X; her sleek Morticia Addams hair, red lips and playful stage presence offset by the mystery of keeping her eyes, and possibly secrets, hidden at all times.
+Her view of Hollywood seems almost reflected in project X: her sleek Morticia Addams hair, red lips, and playful stage presence offset by the mystery of keeping her eyes, and possibly secrets, hidden at all times.
 "Sunglasses are symbolic of the anonymity of becoming 'X'" she explains.
 "A certain protection... eyes reveal a lot."
 As Allie prepares for the release of CollXtion II this spring, read on and be Xtremely Xcited.

 Do you write with a certain type of listener in mind?

 I write for the people who, for whatever reason, find themselves confused about life and are looking for a fixture to follow.
 The fixture being X of course, not me.
-There is something liberating about recognising the sadness, conflict and ridiculousness of being alive, and realising that you can really create your own 'Xperience' while you are here on planet earth.
+There is something liberating about recognizing the sadness, conflict and ridiculousness of being alive, and realizing that you can really create your own 'Xperience' while you are here on planet Earth.
 I have a lot of young fans, and a lot of LGBT fans.
 After meeting and hugging so many of them, I often picture them when I write now, and I try to send my support.
 All that said, anyone can listen to music and take anything they like from it.

-Talk us through the your awesome spinning visuals; how they started and why they continued…
+Talk us through the your awesome spinning visuals, how they started and why they continued…

 How do you think being from Toronto has affected you musically?

-I grew up in the indie rock / experimental electronic scene in Toronto.
+I grew up in the indie rock and experimental electronic scene in Toronto.
 I think it gave me a sense of freedom about how 'weird' I was allowed to be.
 That said, my music never fit in with my friends' music there.
 It was maybe ironically cool because it was pop, and people liked watching me on stage, but I don't think anyone really knew what to make of me.